-Second Qua arter First Half
+Third Qu arter Year-to- Date

 (In millions) 2014 2013 2014 2013

-Sales \$1,457 \$940 \$3,267 \$2,083
+Sales \$1,722 \$1,128 \$4,989 \$3,211

-% change 55% (5)% 57% (6)%
+% change 53% (4)% 55% (5)%

-Division operating income (loss) \$ (6) \$ (20) \$ 31 \$ 1
+Division operating income \$ 79 \$ 15 \$ 110 \$ 16

-% of sales - % (2)% 1% - %
+% of sales 5% 1% 2% - %

-Comparable store sales decline (2)% (4)% (2)% (4)%
+Comparable store sales decline (3)% (2)% (3)% (4)%

-Sales in our North American Retail Division increased 55% in the second quarter of 2014 compared to sales in the same period last year, primarily as a result of the addition of OfficeMax 2014 sales of \$563 million.
-Excluding the OfficeMax sales, 2014 sales would have decreased 5%.
+Sales in our North American Retail Division increased 53% in the third quarter of 2014 compared to sales in the same period last year, primarily as a result of the addition of OfficeMax 2014 sales of \$663 million.
+Excluding the OfficeMax sales, 2014 sales would have decreased 6%.

-Comparable store sales in 2014 from the 1,059 stores under the Office Depot banner that were open for more than one year decreased 2%.
+Comparable store sales in 2014 from the 1,050 stores under the Office Depot banner that were open for more than one year decreased 3% in the third quarter of 2014.
 For the Office Depot banner, average order value remained flat and transactions declined, reflecting lower customer traffic.
-Sales of ink and toner, portable computers, and computer related products declined, while sales of supplies and in Office Depot Copy and Print Depot increased.
+Sales of ink and toner, portable computers, and computer related products declined, while sales of supplies, furniture, and in Office Depot Copy and Print Depot increased.

 Our comparable store sales relate to stores that have been open for at least one year.
 Stores are removed from the comparable sales calculation during remodeling and if significantly downsized.
+Our measure of comparable store sales has been applied consistently across periods, but may differ from similar measures used by other companies.
 As the Company refines its real estate strategy and the integration of Office Depot and OfficeMax stores progresses, comparable store sales may be impacted as customers migrate from closed to nearby stores which remain open.

-In addition to comparable sales trends discussed above, total sales decline was impacted by store closures.
-The Company believes that some shoppers continue to purchase in Company stores in proximity to closed locations and online or through catalogs.
+In addition to comparable sales trends discussed above, total sales were impacted by store closures.
+The Company believes that some shoppers continue to purchase in Company stores that are in proximity to closed locations and online or through catalogs.
 Online and catalog sales are reported in the North American Business Solutions Division.
 While store closures result in lower sales in the North American Retail Division, they are typically lower performing stores and future Division operating income may benefit.

-The North American Retail Division reported an operating loss of \$6 million in the second quarter of 2014, compared to a loss of \$20 million in the same period of prior year.
-The Division's operating loss improvement in the second quarter of 2014 reflects higher gross profit margin from the addition of the OfficeMax banner and improvements in the Office Depot banner, as well as benefits associated to prior restructuring activities under the Office Depot banner and synergies from combining the two companies.
-As the integration of the businesses continues, including the phasing in of certain common systems, the identity of revenues and expenses will not be as clear at the individual banner level and operating trends will be addressed at the Division level for the remainder of 2014.
+The North American Retail Division reported operating income of \$79 million in the third quarter of 2014, compared to \$15 million in the same period of prior year.
+The Division's operating income improvement in the third quarter of 2014 reflects higher gross profit margin from the addition of the OfficeMax banner and improvements in the Office Depot banner, as well as synergy benefits from combining the two companies.
+As the integration of the businesses continues, including the phasing in of certain common systems, the identity of revenues and expenses will not be as clear at the individual banner level and operating trends will be discussed at the Division level for the remainder of 2014.

-In the first half of 2014, sales in our North American Retail Division increased 57% compared to sales in the same period last year, primarily as a result of the addition of OfficeMax 2014 sales of \$1,272 million.
-Excluding the OfficeMax sales, 2014 sales would have decreased 4%.
+In year-to-date 2014, sales in our North American Retail Division increased 55% compared to sales in the same period last year, primarily as a result of the addition of OfficeMax 2014 sales of \$1,935 million.
+Excluding the OfficeMax sales, 2014 sales would have decreased 5%.
+The factors discussed impacting the third quarter of 2014 sales and Division operating income are also reflective of those impacting year-to-date.

-During the second quarter of 2014, the North American Retail Division opened 2 stores and closed 32, ending the period with a store count of 1,870.
+During the third quarter of 2014, the North American Retail Division opened one store and closed 20, ending the period with a store count of 1,851.
+For year-to-date 2014, the North American Retail Division opened two stores and closed 63.